-For fees for our Senior Minister, our pianist/organist, please contact Director of Operations Michael Knowles, at (773)324-4100, or via e-mail at firstname.lastname@example.org.
+For information regarding our senior ministers’ and our music director’s fees, please contact Director of Operations Michael Knowles at 773-324-4100 or firstname.lastname@example.org.

-The sanctuary is ADA accessible and Hull Chapel is accessible by stairs or an ADA lift.
-Parking is typically easy on the surrounding streets, and there is a drop-off space in front of the main entrance to the sanctuary that can be held on request.
+The sanctuary is ADA accessible, and Hull Chapel is accessible by stairs or an ADA lift.
+On weekends, parking is typically easy on the surrounding streets.
+Tthere is a drop-off space in front of the main entrance to the sanctuary that can be held on request.

-First Unitarian Church is located at 57th St. and Woodlawn Ave., in the historic Hyde Park neighborhood.
+First Unitarian Church is located at 57th Street and Woodlawn Avenue, in the historic Hyde Park neighborhood.
 Two blocks to the south of our building is the Midway, site of the Columbian Exposition of 1893.
 One block to the west are the old quadrangles of the University of Chicago, constructed beginning in 1893.
 Our congregation moved to our present location in 1897.
-Our stately English Gothic sanctuary, which echoes the architecture of the old quadrangles, was erected in 1929, at the same time as the construction of the towering Rockefeller Chapel, one block to the south.
-Across from Rockefeller Chapel is Frank Lloyd Wright’s famous Robie House.
+Our stately English Gothic sanctuary, which echoes the architecture of the old quadrangles, was erected in 1929, at the same time as the construction of the towering Rockefeller Chapel, one block to the south and across from Frank Lloyd Wright’s famous Robie House.